Ferrisx4/T2-T3_Ferris-Saga/Saga_Condensed.md

  - `drush pm-enable tripal_chado`
  - `drush pm-enable tripal_core, tripal_views, tripal_db, tripal_cv, tripal_analysis, tripal_organism, tripal_feature, tripal_pub, tripal_stock`
  - `drush updatedb` just in case (it will complain that you should, but might not have updates)

+5. Directory Creation
+- ensure that the directory  `sites/default/files/tripal_organism` exists and is writable by the webserver within the Drupal installation
 ## 3. The migration
 *Most of this takes place on the website*
 1. Prepare the site with Tripal and Chado